-Pour yourself a glass of your best unfiltered vodka and gather close, darlin’.
-We’ve got a tale to tell of a Russian-doll-turned-Parisian-salonniere known for her religious conviction, her way with the plume and her intellectual salon.
+Pour yourself a sip or two of your best unfiltered vodka and gather close.
+We’ve got a tale to tell of a Russian-doll-turned-Parisian-salonnière known for her religious conviction, her way with the plume, and her intellectual salon.

-We’re speaking of none other than Anne Sophie Swetchine who was born Sofia Petrovna Soymanova in Moscow in November 1782.
-Our gal came from quite a good family, was well-educated and spoke several European languages.
-No ruble was spared when it came to educating the smart and precocious Sofia.
-You see, her father was Secretary of State Peter Alexandrovich Soimonov and she spent her early years in the court of Empress Catherine the Great.
+We’re speaking of Anne Sophie Swetchine, born Sofia Petrovna Soymanova in Moscow in November 1782.
+Our gal came from a good family, was well-educated, and spoke several European languages.
+No ruble was spared when it came to the smart and precocious Sofia.
+You see, her father was Secretary of State Peter Alexandrovich Soimonov, and she spent her early years in the court of Empress Catherine the Great.
 Talk about a fabulous role model.
 Scandalous as she was, Catherine is known as one of the most astute rulers in Russian history.

 Catherine the Great

 But back to Sofia.
 At the age of 17, our gal was married to General Nicholas Sergeyevich Swetchine, a rather quiet man who was 25 years her senior and had been governor of St. Petersburg.
-I know what you’re thinking, but the two actually had a good marriage, although they were not able to have children, which caused our gal great despair.
+I know what you’re thinking, but the two actually had a good marriage, although they were not able to have children, to our gal’s great despair.

 Some believe this was why, at age 33, Sofia converted to Catholicism.
 She had long been influenced by the writings of Joseph de Maistre, the French philosopher and ambassador to Russia who wrote often on the subject of the Pope and Christianity.
 Russian law did not permit members of the Russian nobility who left the Russian Orthodox Church to continue living in Russia, so poor Sofia and her husband were forced to live in exile, choosing Paris, bien sûr, as their new home.